-The overarching goal of the School of Education's PhD in Education program is to develop scholars who will have advanced research skills for improving education practice, with specific emphases on policy analysis and education improvement.
-The program strives to prepare candidates that are equipped to: (1) meet the myriad challenges associated with systemic education change; (2) apply exceptional content area expertise contextualized within a comprehensive multidisciplinary frame of reference; (3) successfully bridge the theory and research to evidence-based practice gap; (3) be actively involved in public policy development and evaluation; (4) conduct research on complex databases linking educational practices to student outcomes, or lead laboratory- or school-based research programs that inform efforts to improve educational practices and student outcomes; and (5) develop national models of educational practice that guide curriculum development and educator preparation.
+The overarching goal of the School of Education's PhD in Education program is to develop scholars who will have advanced research skills for improving education practice and systems, with specific emphases on education policy, social contexts and the learning sciences.
+The program strives to prepare candidates that are equipped to: (1) apply exceptional content area and methodological expertise in the development of research that contributes to educational practice and generalized knowledge; (2) use a research-practice partnership frame of reference to bridge the theory and research to evidence-based practice gap through the development of more relevant research that addresses problems of practice; (3) conduct research on complex databases linking educational practices to student outcomes, or lead laboratory- or school-based research programs that inform efforts to improve educational practices and student outcomes; and (4) be actively involved in public policy development and evaluation.

-Graduates will be prepared to fill faculty and research scientist positions at research-intensive universities or secure positions at research institutes and centers that conduct and manage large-scale education-based evaluations.
+Graduates will be prepared to fill faculty and research positions at research-intensive universities or secure positions at research institutes and centers that conduct and manage large-scale education-based research and evaluation.
 Upon successful program completion we expect that graduates will: